gschmutz/stream-processing-workshop/06-twitter-data-ingestion-with-kafka-connect/README.md

 Luckily, there is a [Kafka Connector](https://github.com/jcustenborder/kafka-connect-twitter) available for retrieving live Tweets.
 So all we have to do here is configure it and bring it to action!

-## Adding the Kafka Connect service
+## Adding the Twitter Kafka Connector

 There are two instances of the Kafka Connect service instance running as part of the Modern Data Platform, `kafka-connect-1` and `kafka-connect-2`.